List of festivals in Nigeria: Ojude Oba Festival

-The Ojude Oba Festival is an ancient festival celebrated by the Muslim people of Ijebu Ode, a town in Ogun State, Southwestern Nigeria.
-The festival which takes place annually is usually witnessed on the third day after Eid al-Kabir (Ileya), to pay homage and show respect to the Royal Majesty, the Awujale of Ijebuland.
-It is one of the most spiritual and glamorous festivals celebrated in Ijebuland and generally in Ogun State as a whole.
+The Ojude Oba Festival is an ancient festival celebrated by the Muslim people of Ijebu Ode, a town in Ogun State.
+The festival, which takes place annually, is usually witnessed on the third day after Eid al-Adha, to pay homage and show respect to the Royal Majesty, the Awujale of Ijebuland.
+It is one of the most spiritual and glamorous festivals celebrated in Ijebuland and, more generally, in Ogun State as a whole.

-It is a one-day festival where different cultural age groups known as regberegbe, indigenes, their friends, and associates far and near parades at the front of the king's palace on the third day of Eid al Kabir festival popularly referred to as "Ileya" in Yoruba language.
+It is a one-day festival where different cultural age groups, known as regberegbe and indigenes, along with their friends and associates, far and near, parade before the king's palace on the third day of the Eid al-Adha festival, popularly referred to as "Ileya" in the Yoruba language.
 Oba Adetona was the one that brought back the age groups in the 18th century.